Road Approach Maintenance/Repair

 - Neglect a road approach or assume that the County will maintain it for you.

 - Construct, modify or extend an approach or approach culvert without a valid permit from Jefferson County Public Works.
+Not all modifications are allowable as they would cause drainage problems, obstruct maintenance or present a traffic hazard.

 - Close, block or bury the open ends of an approach culvert or attach an approach culvert to any other culvert.